 - Rollback Windows Update

-Make sure to try each of them, and then check if the issue was resolved before moving towards the next solution.
+Make sure to try each one and then check if the issue is resolved before proceeding to the next solution.

 1] Modify Registry